Module Database Search

 On completion of this module, students are expected to be able to:

-3 Prepare a programme for subsea well production commissioning, with the potential impact of flow assurance considerations and transient multi-phase flow phenomenon.
+5 Prepare a plan for commissioning subsea well production, with the potential impact of flow assurance considerations and transient multi-phase flow phenomenon while mitigating the impact of hydrodynamic phenomena on marine risers and flowlines.

 Indicative Module Content